codess-aus/Code-Without-Barriers/docs/mindset.md

 ## 🌟 Examples of Healthy Copilot Use

-### 1. Ask GitHub Copilot the 2 million questions you'd like to ask your Senior Dev but are afraid to because you don't want to be seen asking dumb questions
+### 1. Ask GitHub Copilot the 2 million questions you'd like to ask your Senior Dev but are afraid to ask because you don't want to be seen asking dumb questions.
 [👩‍💻💥hot take: There are no dumb questions].

-Here are some examples:

-**🔧 Code-Focused Questions for Junior Developers**
+Here are some examples but you can ask as many as you like GitHub Copilot will never judge you or get tired*:

 "Can you walk me through how this code works?"
 *Helps build a deeper understanding of logic, structure, and flow.*